Recruitment for membership bodies

 - Heads of Public Affairs, Policy and Communications

-These are positions where autonomy, judgement and the ability to act as a credible public voice are not optional extras.
+- Senior roles with external representation responsibilities These are positions where autonomy, judgement and the ability to act as a credible public voice are not optional extras.
 They are the job.

 Our approach

-We map the relevant talent pool — across membership bodies, trade associations, public affairs agencies and political roles, and approach the right people directly.
+We map the relevant talent pool, across membership bodies, trade associations, public affairs agencies and political roles, and approach the right people directly.

 We assess candidates not just on their technical capability, but on their ability to represent.
 Can they hold a position in a difficult meeting?
 Can they communicate complexity clearly and without jargon?
 Do they understand the sector they would be speaking for?